 Pomodoro’s has been continuously serving the Mooresville community since 1991.
 Originally called “La Pizza”, its current name was acquired several years later.
-In 2007 Pomodoro’s was acquired by it's current owner Blake Dewey.
+In 2007 Pomodoro’s was acquired by Blake Dewey.
 With business increasing, in the spring of 2010 Pomodoro’s moved from its original location of 15 years to the current Mooresville location.
 The move allowed for easier access and convenient parking for a Pomodoro’s twice the size of the original.
 After 10 years in their new location Interior Designer Alfred Bell helped to transform the interior with bright, bold colors to reflect the strong spirit of the Mooresville community.
 “It’s been a long, troubled year for everyone, so we wanted to offer a bright, new Pomodoro’s with a bit of whimsy to chase away those blues” states Dewey about the new design.
 The fireplace remains a focal point with brightly covered club chairs to relax in while sipping a great Italian wine, checking out the internet, reading a book or chatting with friends.
 The patio offers tables under red umbrellas and Italian flags.
-The “Family Room” offers a space for up to 8 guests to enjoy a meal and conversation in their own cozy dining room.
+The “Family Room” offers a space for up to 8 guests to enjoy a meal and conversation in their own cozy room.
 The “Party Room” can privately host groups of up to 40 guests.
-The bar was covered with tiles imported from Italy and thickly padded bar stools were covered in sleek black leather.
+The bar offers an assortment of creative cocktails, craft beer and a large wine selection.
 And, of course, the atmosphere is complete with music from all the greats of the “Rat Pack” era.
 No wonder Pomodoro’s, even after 29 years, continues to be the favorite Italian American Restaurant in the Lake Norman / Mooresville area.